continuum/storymapper/README.md

 To do this, it requires that you provide it with your Pivotal Tracker API token, which you may obtain [in the API section of this page](https://www.pivotaltracker.com/profile)

+Project status (as of Jan 15th, 2018):

+Currently you can see all of a project's stories grouped by tag and release.
+WIP: Filtering by tag/release

 __________________________

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.